DRI-network/RICO/resources/en/Complete Walkthrough.md

 ### What are RICO Standard ICO's benefits?

-The RICO standard ICO includes the following benefits:
+The RICO Standard ICO includes the following benefits:

 **A Take Over Bid**: This is an initial deposit by the owner for a separate allocation of the ICO tokens.
 With RICO even the owners invest some ether for their share of the tokens.